-The Master of Arts in Mental Health Counseling degree (School Counseling Track) is a 60semester credit hour program designed to prepare men and women to serve as school counselors in public or private pre-k-12 schools.
+The Master of Arts in Mental Health Counseling degree (School Counseling Track) is a 60-semester credit hour program designed to prepare men and women to serve as school counselors in public or private pre-k-12 schools.
 The program satisfies the educational requirement for licensure as a School Counselor in the State of Tennessee.

 Prospective students should be aware that educational requirements for School Counselor licensure vary from state to state and should check their state's requirements prior to applying to the MAMHC degree.
+State licensure boards have the ability to change policies, laws, reviewing procedures and protocols, and requirements without notice.
+Applying early and with faculty assistance is recommended.
+The university cannot guarantee licensure if board changes are made after you graduate.